UbiquityRobotics/learn/doing_more/sensors.md

 `sudo apt update`
 `sudo apt upgrade`
-`sudo apt install ros-kinetic-pi-sonar``
+`sudo apt install ros-kinetic-pi-sonar`

-Then, to enable the sensors, edit the file `/etc/ubiquity/robot.yaml` so that
+Then, to enable the sensors, edit the file as root using

+    `sudo nano etc/ubiquity/robot.yaml`

+  or some other editor of your choice, so that

 `sonars: 'pi_sonar_v1'`
 is uncommented and `sonars: None` is commented.